-Provincial Treasurers Financial Reporting
+Provincial Treasurers' Financial Reporting

-- (a) The reconciled bank balance of all Provincial Government Accounts: - (b) The revenue and expenditure since the previous Executive meeting; and - (c) The yearly cumulative totals for each account code against the budgeted amount.

-(2) The financial report submitted by the Provincial Treasurer shall also include an explanation of the current state of the Provincial finances, containing a reference to any current or future commitments of financial consequence to the Executive.
+- (1) For each meeting of the Executive the Provincial Treasurer shall prepare a financial report for submission to the Executive showing the following: - (a) The reconciled bank balance of all Provincial Government Accounts; - (b) The revenue and expenditure since the previous Executive meeting; and - (c) The yearly cumulative totals for each account code against the budgeted amount. - (2) The financial report submitted by the Provincial Treasurer shall also include an explanation of the current state of the Provincial finances, containing a reference to any current or future commitments of financial consequence to the Executive.